๐Ÿ–‹๏ธ Dataset - Annotation tool

 Multiple Shape selection can be done:

-• On the Asset by drawing within the Selection mode a rectangle over the to-be-selected Shape; the selected Shape will be displayed in the Shape list with a double circle.
+• On the Asset by drawing within the Selection mode a rectangle over the to-be-selected Shape, the selected Shape will be highlighted with blue in the Shapes list.

 Manual group selection